ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/import-data/import-from-ravendb.markdown

 * Backward compatibility is supported.
   You can import a database from a previous RavenDB version into your current server.

-* The process consists of the following:
+* The process consists of the following steps:
   1st: [Prepare Servers for the Import Process](../../../../studio/database/tasks/import-data/import-from-ravendb#1st:-prepare-servers-for-the-import-process-(relevant-for-secure-versions-4.x-or-newer)) (relevant for secure versions 4.x or newer)
   2nd: [Access the Import View](../../../../studio/database/tasks/import-data/import-from-ravendb#2nd:-access-the-import-view)
   3rd: [Set the Source Server URL and database](../../../../studio/database/tasks/import-data/import-from-ravendb#3rd:-set-the-source-server-url-and-database)